hobobandy/aistocot/README.md

 Containers to receive AIS messages and retransmit them as Cursor on Target (CoT) messages for TAK applications and more.

+## Credit

+Thanks to [cemaxecuter](https://www.youtube.com/watch?v=4GV5yzhEG-E) for showcasing what TAK applications can do for hobbyists!

 ## Disclaimer/Contribute

 I am new to Docker and heavily used AI to create this project.
 If you see mistakes or ways to improve this project, feel free to submit a PR!